Sustainability at Lowry

 Programming

-From adopting paperless marketing, to choosing productions that raise awareness of environmental issues, The Lowry’s programming department is committed to championing sustainability.
+From adopting paperless marketing, to choosing productions that raise awareness of environmental issues, Lowry’s programming department is committed to championing sustainability.
 We’ve been examining the environmental impact of all aspects of our programming work – across our theatre shows, exhibitions, our learning and engagement offer and our front of house teams.
 Even small changes can make a big difference: instead of printing 100,000 copies of our 50 page-long brochure, we now produce an A5 folded sheet showing an overview of What’s On at Lowry.
 We are also working to build more sustainable relationships with visiting companies and artists; it’s our ambition to become ambassadors for sustainability through a culture of shared responsibility.

 In our theatre programming, we no longer use glitter for internal productions, are committed to reusing sets and props where possible, and have mostly switched to energy-saving LED lights.
 A two-stage system to replace the house lights and dimmers in the Quays Theatre is in progress.
 We’ve banned the sale of merchandise that has a negative effect on the environment.
 Behind the scenes, we’re using E-sign software for contracts, getting rid of paper versions entirely.
 All artists and companies engaged in our Artist Development programme attend Creative Climate Action and Green Rider workshops, and we’re currently working on initiatives such as an environmental clause in production contracts, which will set out our expectations for visiting companies.